TheDreamer/beastie-work/ports/README.md

 	do the wrong thing now.

 	It also complains (and aborts) that I have packages installed that have recently been deleted from ports.
-I haven't yet investigated an alternative, it still works (wasn't that long ago that I submitted a patch for one of the components.)
+I haven't yet investigated an alternative to net/freenx and net/nxserver, it still works (wasn't that long ago that I submitted a patch for one of the components.)
 But, the company has stopped making it generally available to the public, though there's a note about it working with certain open source projects.
 Along with it being available to its paying customers.

-	Anyways, one way to fix this would be to hit send on my submission to make net/p5-Net-DHCP-Watch into a real port.
+	Anyways back to this port, one way to fix this would be to hit send on my submission to make net/p5-Net-DHCP-Watch into a real port.
 But, since the reason for its existence is this nagios plugin.
 I went to work on turning this into a port as well.
 Following other ports and reading stuff in /usr/ports/Mk, I did staging with this.

 	Will I hit send?